Brownie Batter Overnight Oats

 - 2 Tablespoons chocolate chips, I use Lily’s dark chocolate chips

 - 2 Tablespoons chopped walnuts

-- 1 Tablespoon peanut butter (optional)
+- 1 Tablespoon peanut butter, optional

 - Take the container out of the fridge the next morning and stir the mixture.
 You'll notice that the oats soak up a lot of the liquid so you may want to add a little more almond milk before serving.

-*If you want to keep this recipe gluten-free and vegan, be sure to get gluten-free oats, vegan protein powder and vegan chocolate chips.
+- If you want to keep this recipe gluten-free and vegan, be sure to get gluten-free oats, vegan protein powder and vegan chocolate chips.